quietui/quiet/docs/docs/theming.md

 This is the recommended approach. 👆

-If you _really_ want to create an entirely new theme, the most efficient way is to fork ("copy") the [default theme's CSS](https://github.com/quietui/quiet/blob/main/src/themes/quiet.css) and modify it instead of writing everything from scratch.
-This is faster, easier, and less prone to mistakes.
+If you _really_ want to create an entirely new theme, the most efficient way is to fork ("copy") the [default theme's CSS](https://github.com/quietui/quiet/blob/main/src/themes/quiet.css) and modify it.
+This is faster, easier, and will result in less mistakes than starting from scratch.

 <!-- Page styles -->
 <style>